Understanding Poverty in Scotland's Rural and Island Communities

 Additional costs of rural living

 Rural residents face higher living costs across multiple categories.
 Research indicates that additional minimum living costs in remote rural Scotland add 15-30% to household budgets compared to urban areas.
-These additional expenses affect food, transport fuel, housing, and essential services.
+These additional expenses affect food, transport fuel, housing, and access to services.

-Fuel poverty represents a substantial burden.
+Fuel poverty is a heavy burden.
 Nearly 80% of fuel poor households in remote rural areas were in extreme fuel poverty in 2019.
 For island communities, approximately 47% of households face fuel poverty.
 Rural properties typically have lower energy efficiency than urban ones, and most rural dwellings fall outside gas grid coverage, requiring reliance on electricity or unregulated fuels.

-Transport costs create another financial pressure.
+Transport costs create another financial strain.
 Rural residents pay an extra £50 per week on travel compared to urban residents due to limited public transport options.
-This represents forced car ownership where households must maintain vehicles despite limited financial capacity.
-The average return cost of traveling to college illustrates the disparity: £6 in Scotland overall but £10.50 in remote rural areas.
+This amounts to forced car ownership where households must maintain vehicles despite limited financial capacity.
+The average return cost of traveling to college illustrates the gap: £6 in Scotland overall but £10.50 in remote rural areas.

 Housing availability and affordability